 Brokers Must Provide Fast and Efficient Trading Conditions

-Forex brokers in Australia need to provide platforms that can execute fast transactions without any interference from the broker.
+Forex brokers in Australia are required to handle client orders fairly and follow best-execution principles, ensuring trades are processed in a transparent manner.
 It means, Forex brokers are required by law not to meddle in the price feed or be slow at filling client orders in the interbank market.

 No Conflict of Interest